xerial/xerial/README.md

 Core utilities of xerial projects.

  * Useful collection classes
-     * CyclicArray (double-ended queue), RedBlackTree, balanced PrioritySearchTree (O(log N+k) for interval-intersection queries), UnionFindSet etc.
+     * CyclicArray (double-ended queue), RedBlackTree, balanced PrioritySearchTree (*O(log N+k)* for interval-intersection queries), UnionFindSet etc.
  * Loggger whose log levels and output targets can be configured through a JMX interface at runtime
-     * Simply extend Logging trait, then use trace, debug, info, warn, error, fatal methods to output logs.
+     * For use, simply extend Logging trait, then call trace, debug, info, warn, error, fatal methods to output logs.
+     * Global log levels can be configured through JVM argument (e.g, -Dloglevel=debug)
  * StopWatch for taking benchmarks of code blocks
      * Repetitive execution of codes is supported.
  * Resource trait for reading files in classpaths and jar files.